Federal Loan Consolidation

 Reducing the monthly payment and extending repayment terms may increase the total interest charged on the loan.
 Borrowers who consolidate in the grace period will lose any grace period that would otherwise remain if they had not consolidated their loan.
 If federal loan interest rates increase, consolidating low interest rate loans may increase overall repayment costs, and the borrower may be locked into a higher interest rate.

 You can locate prior and current federal loans, including prior consolidation loans, by accessing National Student Loan Data Systems (NSLDS) at http://nslds.ed.gov.
 This website has information on loan amounts, outstanding loan balances, loan statuses and disbursements.
-In order to access your records on the NSLDS web site you will need to provide your social security number, the first two digits of your last name, your date of birth and your FAFSA PIN number.
+In order to access your records on the NSLDS web site you will need to provide the username and password associated with your FSA ID.

-Standard Plan - This plan allows you to make equal payments over the term of the loan.
+Standard Repayment - This plan allows you to make equal payments over the term of the loan; generally up to 10 years.
 Each payment includes both principal and interest.
 This loan has the highest initial monthly payment, but results in the lowest total interest paid over the life of the loan.

-Graduated Plan - This plan allows for your payments to start out low and increase over time.
+Graduated Repayment - This plan allows for your payments to start out low and increase every two years for up to 10 years.
 This plan allows for interest-only payments for the first quarter or third of the total repayment period, followed by increased payments for the remaining term of the loan.

-Income-Sensitive Plan - This plan bases loan payments on a percentage of your gross monthly income and the amount borrowed.
+Income-Sensitive Repayment - These plans base loan payments on a percentage of your gross monthly income and the amount borrowed.
 Repayment terms will vary based on the percentage you request, your income, and the total loan amount.
+Pay As You Earn, Income-Based and Income-Contingent repayment options are generally over a 20 or 25 year repayment period.

-Extended Plan - Under an extended repayment schedule you can repay your Federal Consolidation Loan over a 30-year period, on a fixed or graduated payment plan, if you have federal loans totaling in excess of $60,000.
+Extended Repayment - Under an extended repayment schedule you can repay your Federal Consolidation Loan over a 25-year period, on a fixed or graduated payment plan, if you have federal loans totaling in excess of $30,000.

 Once your loan has been funded, you will receive a Federal Loan Consolidation Disclosure Statement and Repayment Schedule from the servicer of your new Consolidation loan.
 Thirty days from the date your loan is funded, you are required to begin repayment according to that schedule.